 Some smaller suppliers can volunteer to be part of the scheme even if they have fewer customers.

-While millions of households are eligible, the number of discounts is limited.
-It’s best to apply early, so you don’t miss out.
+While millions of households are eligible, previously, the number of discounts is limited so you have to apply early, so you don’t miss out.

 The money is paid directly to your energy bill between October and March.

 You no longer need to directly apply for a Warm Home Discount or contact your energy supplier to receive the discount, if you live in England or Wales.
 The government is matching eligible households.

 Around 2.2 million households in Great Britain can receive a Warm Home Discount.

 Supplies aren’t able to transfer the Warm Home Discount between each other.